kajacx/wasm-bridge/docs/CM/my_first_component.md

 }
 ```

-5. Export your struct with the `export_calculator` (name based on world name again) macro:
+4. Export your struct with the `export_calculator` (name based on world name again) macro:
 ```rust
 export_calculator!(MyCalculator);
 ```

-## Build the plugin
+## Build the guest

-1. Build the plugin with `cargo build --target=wasm32-unknown-unknown`
+1. Build the guest with `cargo build --target=wasm32-unknown-unknown`

 2. `cd` into the build folder `target/wasm32-unknown-unknown/debug` (use `/release` in release mode)

-3. Convert the WASM module into a WASM component with `wasm-tools component new plugin.wasm -o component.wasm`
+3. Convert the WASM module into a WASM component with `wasm-tools component new guest.wasm -o component.wasm`

 This is the `component.wasm` file you would use with wasmtime normally.
 We will need it in the next two steps.